andrewcowley/WaterNSW-data-API-documentation/README.md

 [WaterNSW](https://www.waternsw.com.au/) monitors rivers, dams and groundwater across the state of New South Wales, Australia for quality and level.
 This data is made available [via their website](https://realtimedata.waternsw.com.au/), [mobile apps](https://www.waternsw.com.au/supply/regional-nsw/real-time-data#footer) as well as a web service.

-The web service allows a user to request realtime and historical timeseries data for monitoring site via its HTTP interface and have the data returned in JSON or CSV format.
-This 'unofficial' guide aims to make this data more accessible.
+The web service allows a user to request realtime and historical timeseries data for monitoring site via HTTP and have the data returned in JSON or CSV format.

 ## Dive in